Dexter season 6

 The sixth season of Dexter premiered on October 2, 2011, on the television cable network Showtime, and consisted of 12 episodes.
 The season follows Dexter's and Miami Metro's investigations into a string of bizarre ritualistic killings featuring overtly religious apocalyptic symbolism.
+In contrast to the previous five seasons, Season 6 was met with negative reviews.
 On November 18, 2011, it was announced that Dexter had been renewed for two more seasons.